Year over year, the value of Afghanistan’s exported goods fell by -19% from $1.82 billion in 2020.

 - Watan Group (oil, mining and telecom conglomerate)

-Another key indicator of a country’s economic performance is its unemployment rate.
-Afghanistan’s average unemployment rate was forecast to be 13% for 2021, up from an average 11.2% in 2020 according to Trading Economics.
+A key indicator of a country’s economic performance is its unemployment rate.
+Afghanistan’s unemployment rate averaged 15.4% in 2023, up from an average 14.1% one year earlier according to Trading Economics.

 Afghanistan’s capital city is Kabul.